What is a Data Pipeline?

 - Verification: Running automated checks to compare similar information like transaction times and access records.
 Verification tasks further prune unusable data and can red-flag anomalies in your systems, applications, or data.

-- Sorting: Maximizing efficiency by grouping and storing items like raw data, audio, multimedia, and other objects in categories.
+- Sorting: Maximising efficiency by grouping and storing items like raw data, audio, multimedia, and other objects in categories.
 Transformation rules will determine how each data piece is classified and where it will go next.
 These transformation steps pare down what was once a mass of unusable material into qualified data.

 - Share data.
 Now the transformed, trusted data is finally ready to be shared.
 People are eager to get their hands on this data, which is often output into a cloud data warehouse or endpoint application.